 A comparison with the governing equations of the double track model (Sect.
-6.3.1) shows that here:
+7.3.1) shows that in the single track model:

-- the term $\Delta X_1 t_1$ has disappeared from the equilibrium equations; - there are two, instead of four, congruence equations; - the constitutive equations are (apparently) simpler.
+- the term $\Delta X_1 t_1$ has disappeared from the equilibrium equations; - there are two, instead of four, constitutive equations; - there are two, instead of four, congruence equations.